-Students are informed of this protection via STC's Website, the Georgia Virtual Technical Connection (GVTC) website, the Online Course Orientation Handbook, the Getting Started section of Blackboard located in online courses, and the New Student Orientation Part A.
+Students are informed of this protection via STC's Website, the Online Course Orientation Manual, the Getting Started section of Blackboard located in online courses, and the New Student Orientation Part A.

 According to the Technical College System of Georgia (TCSG) and Industry Standards, STC develops policies and guidelines to meet all security requirements.
 Information Technology (IT) systems have built in processes to enforce as many of these policies and guidelines as possible.
 It is the responsibility of system users to understand and follow all policies and guidelines.
 If anyone is found in violation of any of these polices and guidelines, they are processed according to our current disciplinary action procedures.